DreamFulFil/GChat/README.md

-# GChatMaster
+# GChat
-GChat Master Service, used to preserve information receieved from Nodes.
+GChat is a system that handles information transmitting.